WaveProp/WaveProp/docs/src/index.md

 between domains where the coefficients change.

 !!! tip
-    While it is relatively straigh-forward to generalize the methods to non-homogenous problems (e.g. Poisson instead of Laplace), tackling PDE with continuously varying coefficients using boundary integral equations is much more challenging.
+    While it is relatively straight-forward to generalize the methods to non-homogenous problems (e.g. Poisson instead of Laplace), tackling PDE with continuously varying coefficients using boundary integral equations is much more challenging.
 In fact some of the advantages of using a boundary